-National Public Gardens Day is Friday, May 10, making it the perfect date to get outdoors and enjoy the spring displays on show at botanical gardens and other public gardens across America.
+National Public Gardens Day is Friday, May 9, making it the perfect day to get outdoors and enjoy the spring displays on show at botanical gardens and other public gardens across America.

-Many gardens will also host special events, family activities, gardening workshops, demonstrations or talks.
+Many gardens will also host special events, family activities, gardening workshops, demonstrations or workshops.
 As it’s the Friday before Mother’s Day, why not make it a family trip and take Mom to your local gardens as a surprise celebration?
-It’s a whole new way to give the gift of flowers, and it’s a FREE gift, too, if you take advantage of a promotion by Better Homes and Gardens magazine and the American Public Gardens Association
+It’s a whole new way to give the gift of flowers, and it’s a FREE gift, too, if you take advantage of a promotion by the American Public Gardens Association.

-Get National Public Gardens Day FREE admission on May 10 to participating gardens that usually charge a fee when you sign up online, select which garden you’d like to visit, and indicate how many people you want to take with you.
-You can get FREE admission for up to ten people.
+Get National Public Gardens Day FREE admission on May 9 at participating gardens that usually charge a fee.
+Register online, select which garden you’d like to visit, submit your information and then print your ticket.

 Participating venues include: